cannsky/project3fusion/README.md

 - Data transfer between player, smart contract and validator
 - Connectivity adjustment between player, smart contract and validator

+We would like to note again that, we are focused on creation of a working web3 moba game with the architecture we described.
+After this architecture is implemented, we will convert example project to a web3 game development kit.

 ### Goals

 We aim to create tools that are useful for anyone working on the web3 games.
 Although it is not certain, creation of web3 moba game can be continued with extra templates and more tools.